CS to Career FAQ’s

 What is the average starting salary of an undergraduate degree in computer science?
 For a graduate degree?

 According to the results of our 2020 Future Plans Survey, the average salary for a bachelor’s degree was $98,000and was $140,000 for our graduate (MS/Ph.D.) students.
 It is VERY important to note that salary depends on a myriad of factors, ranging from location, company size, and candidate qualifications, and more.
-29% of our graduates stay in NC, while the next most-represented area is the Northeast and the West Coast, where the standards of living are much higher.
+29% of our graduates stay in NC, while the next most-represented area is the Northeast and the West Coast, where the cost of living is much higher.
 These numbers also do not include factors such as signing bonuses, stocks, or other components of an offer package.

 How do I create a tech resume?
 What is the difference between a normal resume and a tech one?